-The Holly KIDS Latchkey, Infant/toddler, and the Preschool Program accepts payments from the Department of Human Resources (DHS).
+The Holly Latchkey, and Preschool Program accepts payments from the Department of Human Resources (DHS).
 Parents who are applying for financial assistance will be expected to make payments to cover childcare costs until approval is received from the agency.
 Reimbursements for tuition may be made when the program receives payment from the state.
 Parents remain responsible for portions not covered by DHS.